-- Set the Dual button plat to the Cover Assembly and secure it with the screws. - Peel off the separator on the new Click Pad RIM ASSY and stick a new Click pad to the Cover Assembly.
+- Set the Dual button FPC to the hole on the Click Pad plat and secure it with the screws. - Set the Click Pad Plat to the Cover Assembly and secure it with the screws - 5.
+Stick the Click Pad CAPD MYLAR to the new Click Pad. - Peel off the separator on the new Click Pad RIM ASSY and stick a new Click pad to the Cover Assembly.